Tire Production & Distribution Trends

-Type of tire and origin of manufacture impact recoveries: Lenders should monitor inventory mix closely.
-The versatility of all season tires typically results in stronger recoveries, whereas seasonal tires may face steeper discounts.
-Similarly, truck tires tend to outperform industrial tires in liquidation.
+Type of Tire and Origin of Manufacture Affect Recoveries: Lenders should monitor inventory mix closely.
+The versatility of all-season tires typically results in stronger recoveries, whereas seasonal tires may face steeper discounts.
+Similarly, truck tires tend to outperform industrial tires in a liquidation.
 Origin of manufacture may also influence appraised values.
-Domestic tires tend to recover 5 percent to 10 percent higher on average than foreign ones.
-This difference is largely attributed to brand recognition as the market views brand power as a proxy for quality.
-Since imported tires lack such recognition, they are perceived to be of lower quality.
+Domestic tires tend to recover an average of 5% to 10% higher than foreign tires mainly because of brand recognition, as the market views brand power as a proxy for quality.
+Since imported tires lack such recognition, consumers perceive them as lower quality.